saabalde/2023_Lventricosus_Species_Complex/SNP_analyses/README.md

 Run the **SNPs_PCA.R** R script to plot the PCA results.

 ## SNP analysis: Phylogenetics
+Finally, I also used this SNP set to run a phylogenetic analyses.
+The two new tools are [vcf2phylip](https://github.com/edgardomortiz/vcf2phylip), to convert the vcf to a phylip alignments, and [IQ-TREE](http://www.iqtree.org/).

 ## Can we see a pattern in the PCA?